GaryZhous/GaryZhous/README.md

 ### Hi there, This is Gary!👨🏻‍💻

 I'm a current engineering student at University of Toronto!
 As a big fan of science I have a vast range of interests and coding is one of them!
-Mainly coding in python and C/C++, I am learning more and exploring more 🤖
+Mainly coding in Java and C/C++, I am learning more and exploring more 🤖
 ### Current status✍️

 - Marketing associate at ACE UofT